How to Become a Teacher in Georgia

 After completion of the above steps, you will be ready to positively affect the lives of many children in Georgia.
 You will be ready to begin your career as a teacher!

 The state of Georgia has one official website for recruitment purposes-TeachGeorgia.
 Using this site, prospective employees can easily view job opportunities and requirements as they're posted.
 The site is also a resource for recruitment activities around the state.
 Georgia is currently seeking candidates with certification in math, sciences, special education, foreign languages, ESOL, and Speech Language Pathology.

 The successful candidate may join a professional organization like the Georgia Association of Educators (GAE) or the Professional Association of Georgia Educators (PAGE).
 These organizations are not unions, but support and assist their members in a variety of ways.

-Teachers who prefer an alternate education philosophy may seek employment with any of the state's 841 private schools, which serve almost 150,000 students at a ration of 10:1.
+Teachers who prefer an alternate education philosophy may seek employment with any of the state's 861 private schools, which served almost 155,000 students as of 2021.
 Professional opportunities may vary significantly from the public sector.